sjseth/AI-Case-Sorter/3D Printed Modules/0 - Camera/Readme.md

 ## Camera Body
-It is reccomended that the camera body is printed without the use of supports because it is very dificult to remove support material from the threads.
+Print with supports only touching base and support overhange angle at 80 degrees.
+This will prevent supports from getting in the threads.
+If using Cura Slicer, use these support settings:

+* Support Structure: Normal,
+* Support Placement: Touching Buildplate,
+* Support Overhang Angle: 80.0,
+* Support Wall Line count: 0

 ## Camera Nut
-Again this should be placed flat on the build plate and printed without supports.
+This should be placed flat on the build plate and printed without supports.

 ## Camera Module Lid
 Should be printed with the flat part down with supports on to suport the clips.
+If you are getting breakage at the clips or poor layer adhesion, you can print this part on its side with supports for greater strength.
+Recommend use of PLA+ for this part.

 [Amazon-link]: <https://www.amazon.com/dp/B01DRG250Qdcwxa>